Kevin Reilly (American football)

-Kevin Reilly is an American former professional football player with the Philadelphia Eagles, author, motivational speaker, amputee and former broadcaster for the Philadelphia Eagles Network.
+Kevin Reilly (born April 10, 1951) is an American former professional football player with the Philadelphia Eagles, author, motivational speaker, amputee and former broadcaster for the Philadelphia Eagles Network.

 NFL career

 Reilly was originally drafted from Villanova by the Miami Dolphins in 1973 in the seventh round, although later that year he returned to his Wilmington, Delaware home and joined the Philadelphia Eagles, serving as captain of the squad's special teams for two seasons before ending his career with the New England Patriots.

 Cancer

 In 1976, shortly after beginning his NFL career, Reilly was diagnosed with a rare scar tissue tumor known as desmoid tumor.
 This effectively ended his career in football.
-He then underwent multiple surgeries that were unsuccessful in curing the cancer, ultimately undergoing an 11 1/2 hour surgery in 1979 at Memorial Sloan Kettering to remove his left arm, shoulder, and five ribs.
+He then underwent multiple surgeries that were unsuccessful in curing the tumor, ultimately undergoing an 11 1/2 hour surgery in 1979 at Memorial Sloan Kettering to remove his left arm, shoulder, and five ribs.
 Recovery from surgery as an amputee was difficult and Reilly suffered significant depression but was able to overcome it at least in part due to the support of another NFL player who overcame similar physical trauma from injury in the Vietnam War, Rocky Bleier.